0xchase/HACS408E/content/schedule/week-01/lab-1/index.md

 {{< question >}}

-Describe any structure that you see in the hex representaion of the bytes.
+Describe any structure that you see in the hex representation of the bytes.
 What about the ascii representation?

 {{< /question >}}